Introduction

 Legacy and Impact

 The implications of Goodall’s findings are profound.
-Her research suggests that many behaviors once considered uniquely human may have been inherited from common ancestors shared with chimpanzees millions of years ago.
+Her research suggests that many behaviors once seen as uniquely human may come from common ancestors shared with chimpanzees.

 Through her journey, Goodall imparts several essential lessons: